Ignore the in-my-face obvious issues and lend all of my attention to unwarranted, groundless non-issues? Not happening!

 Other signs read, Hands off my ----

-(no need to go there, we've all seen or heard about, the signs)
+(no need to go there, we all have seen or heard, about the signs)

-An abundance of very crude, very tacky, very hateful, vulgar signs.
+An abundance of very crude, very tacky, very hateful, very vulgar signs.

-Some of the things these women choose to wear on their person and/or on their heads, I have no words.....
+Some of the things these women chose to wear on their person and/or on their heads, I have no words.....

 Never mind, I've managed to find a few: